BackEndTea/Blog/_posts/2018-06-12-php-extensions-polyfills.md

 This means the project needs the `intl` php extension in order to work.
 If you don't have it installed, composer will not install the packages, and tell you it is missing an extension it needs to function.
 Generally, installing a package is as easy as `sudo apt-get install php-intl`, and restart your web server if needed.
-A lot of CD environments will automatically install the needed extensions, so no need to worry about that.
+A lot of deploy/build environments will automatically install the needed extensions, so no need to worry about that.

-Even running composer already requires the simple xml extension, so its okay to depend on an extension to make your application work.
+Even running composer already requires the simple-xml extension, so its not like you can run php without any extensions.
-But, many packages require extensions without making it explicit like this, which is a shame.
+A lot of packages require extensions without making it explicit like this, which is a shame.
 Getting an error when running `composer install` that mentions an extension being needed is a lot more informative than seeing the following error when running your program.
 ```